Tetrarhodium dodecacarbonyl

 Tetrarhodium dodecacarbonyl is the chemical compound with the formula Rh_{4}(CO)_{12}.
 This dark-red crystalline solid is the smallest binary rhodium carbonyl that can be handled as a solid under ambient conditions.
 It is used as a catalyst in organic synthesis.

-Structure, synthesis, reactions
+Structure

 According to X-ray crystallography, Rh4(CO)12 features a tetrahedral array of four Rh atoms with nine terminal CO ligands and three bridging CO ligands.
 The structure can be expressed as Rh_{4}(CO)_{9}(μ-CO)_{3}.

+Synthesis

 Rh4(CO)12 is prepared by treatment of an aqueous solution of rhodium trichloride with activated copper metal under an atmosphere of CO.